* Was executive director of the now-defunct American Muslims for Jerusalem

-- Attended the so-called “Jerusalem Conference” where representatives of the world’s most extreme Islamic terror groups pledge to work together against Israel and America
+* Attended the “Jerusalem Conference” where Islamic terror leaders pledged to work together against Israel and America

 Khalid Turaani was the executive director of the now-defunct American Muslims for Jerusalem (AMJ), an anti-Israel organization that was active between 1999 and 2005.
 Prior to joining AMJ, Turaani was a staff member of the American Muslim Council.